WHAT YOU NEED TO KNOW:

 What will happen:

 - Your surgeon may repair your meniscus with stitches or a device.
-He may remove all or part of your meniscus.
+He or she may remove all or part of your meniscus.
 Your surgeon may transplant a piece of donor meniscus into your knee to replace what has been removed.
-He may also fix other damage to bones, ligaments, tendons, or tissue during your surgery.
+He or she may also fix other damage to bones, ligaments, tendons, or tissue during your surgery.
 The incision will be closed with stitches, adhesive tape, or bandages.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 A clean dressing and an elastic wrap bandage may cover your stitches.
 Healthcare providers will watch you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When healthcare providers see that you are ready, you may be allowed to go home.
 If you are staying in the hospital, you will be taken to your room.

 - You get a cold or the flu.